aws/aws-cdk/DESIGN_GUIDELINES.md

 The CDK also currently includes some even higher-level constructs, which we call patterns.
 These constructs often involve multiple kinds of resources and are designed to help you complete common tasks in AWS or represent entire applications.
+For example, the `aws-ecs-patterns.ApplicationLoadBalancedFargateService` construct represents an architecture that includes an AWS Fargate container cluster employing an Application Load Balancer (ALB).
 These patterns are typically difficult to design to be one-size-fits-all and are best suited to be published as separate libraries, rather than included directly in the CDK.
 The patterns that currently exist in the CDK will be removed in the next CDK major version (CDKv2).

 ## API Design